ankraft/ACME-oneM2M-CSE-mkdocs/docs/development/Plugins.md

         L.log('Goodbye, world!')
 ```

 In this example, the `HelloWorld` class is decorated with `@PluginManager.pluginClass`, indicating that it is a plugin class.
 There can only be one plugin class per plugin module.
+This class will automatically be instantiated by the `PluginManager` when the plugin is loaded.

 The class has four methods that are decorated to hook into the CSE's lifecycle events: `init`, `finish`, `start`, and `stop`.
 Each method logs a message to the ACME logging system when the CSE starts up and shuts down.

 ### Running the Plugin

 To run the plugin, start or restart the ACME CSE with the working directory containing your `plugins` folder.
-You should see log messages indicating that the plugin has been initialized and started.
+You should see log messages indicating that the plugin has been loaded, and the class has been instantiated, initialized, and started.
 When you shutdown the CSE, you should see log messages indicating that the plugin has been stopped and finished.

 The log output should look similar to the following: